Could India and Pakistan go to war?

 Story highlights

-- Anger in India after 18 soldiers killed in army base in Indian-administered Kashmir
+- Indian army says it conducted "surgical attacks" along the disputed border

-- Pakistan rejected Indian accusations of its involvement in the attack
+- Pakistan denies that the site of the attack was a terrorist base

 New Delhi (CNN)Could India and Pakistan really go to war?
-It almost seems an absurd question to ask.

-After all, both countries have long been nuclear powers -- a deterrent that encompasses the lives of a combined 1.4 billion people.
-Both nations have also seen some years of relative peace along their border, a break from the wars that pockmarked the 20th Century.
+This is a question that has long been purely rhetorical - and almost absurd.
+After all, both countries have long been nuclear powers, a deterrent that encompasses the lives of a combined 1.4 billion people.
+Both nations have also seen some years of relative peace along their border, a break from the wars that pockmarked the 20th century.

+Today the question seems less absurd, and more urgent.
+India is claiming to have launched what it calls a "surgical strike" across what is known as the Line of Control with Pakistan.
+India's version of events is that its strike attacked a terrorist launching pad.
+Pakistan denies that the site of the attack was a terrorist base, pointing out that two of its soldiers have been killed.

-And yet, hours after 18 were killed in an attack on an army base in Indian-administered Kashmir, the director-general of military operations for the Indian Army announced that the terrorists carried gear which had "Pakistani markings."
+The latest flashpoint - a major escalation - comes only weeks after 18 were killed in an attack on an army base in Indian-administered Kashmir.
+At the time, the director-general of military operations for the Indian Army announced that the terrorists responsible for this attack carried gear which had "Pakistani markings."

 The allegation unleashed a torrent of fury on social media.

-Note: This article was originally published on September 22, 2016.
-It has been updated to reflect recent developments.